apache/cloudstack-documentation/source/plugins/vxlan.rst

 This will differ per network and is therefor difficult to capture in this documentation.
 A couple of key items though:

-- Each hypervisor with establish eBGP session(s) with the Top-of-Rack router(s) in it's rack
+- Each hypervisor with establish eBGP session(s) with the Top-of-Rack router(s) in it is rack
 - These Top-of-Rack devices will connect to (a) Spine router(s)
 - On the Spine router(s) the VNIs will terminate and they will act as IPv4/IPv6 gateways